SaleFlex/SaleFlex.PyPOS/PyPOS_GUIDE.md

 #### User and Store Management
 - **Cashier**: User accounts for POS operators with authentication, permissions, and personal information
-- **Store**: Store/outlet information including hardware configuration, system settings, and business details
+- **Store**: Store/outlet information including address, contact details, manager and technician information, and business details.
+Note: Hardware configuration and POS system settings are managed through the `PosSettings` model, not the Store model.
 - **Table**: Restaurant table management for table service operations

 #### Location and Geography